wpengine/atlas-content-modeler/docs/end-of-life/index.md

 ## Moving from ACM to ACF
 Moving your site from ACM to ACF requires a few steps, and it will require changes on the WordPress side and in any software consuming ACM data via WPGraphQL or the REST API.

 There are numerous ways you can programmatically access your data in ACF.
-ACF has its own set up PHP APIs for CRUD operations, it integrates with the WordPress REST API, and there's a plugin that offers a GraphQL integration.
+ACF has its own set of PHP APIs for CRUD operations, it integrates with the WordPress REST API, and there's a plugin that offers a GraphQL integration.

 You need to install, activate, and configure the following plugins:
 - [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/)